sjc2484/hello-world/README.md

 # hello-world
-This is my hello world into to github
+This is my hello world intro to github